 This project has been funded with support from the European Commission.
-Co-funded by the Erasmus+ Programm of the European Union of the European Union (Project number: 612618-EPP-1-2019-1-DE-EPPKA2-KA)
+This publication [communication] and all its contents reflect the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+[Project number: 612618-EPP-1-2019-1-DE-EPPKA2-KA]